rcacodedev/Preator/README.md

 ## Current status

-PREATOR is an active product project with a real public-facing website and a production-oriented application stack.
+PREATOR is an active product project with:

+- a public-facing website
+- a production-oriented backend and frontend architecture
+- subscription billing
+- operational product modules
+- ongoing product hardening and evolution

-This public repository is maintained as a product and architecture showcase rather than as an open-source codebase.
+This public repository is maintained as a **product and architecture showcase**, not as an open-source release.

+---

+## Rights and ownership

+All product rights, branding and implementation rights related to PREATOR are reserved by the author.

+This repository is provided for informational and showcase purposes only.
+No private product source code is published here.

 ---